Skip to main content

 Stent placement

 The most common approach to relieving a blocked bile duct does not involve actual surgery.
 Instead, a stent (small tube, usually made of metal) is put inside the duct to keep it open.
 This is usually done through an endoscope (a long, flexible tube) while you are sedated.
 Often this is part of an endoscopic retrograde cholangiopancreatography (ERCP).
 The doctor passes the endoscope down the throat and all the way into the small intestine.
 The doctor can then insert the stent into the bile duct through the endoscope.
 The stent can also be put in place through the skin during a percutaneous transhepatic cholangiography (PTC).
-(These tests are described in Tests for Pancreatic Neuroendocrine Tumor.)
+(This is described in Tests for Pancreatic Neuroendocrine Tumor.)

 The stent helps keep the bile duct open even if the surrounding cancer presses on it.
 But after several months, the stent may become clogged and may need to be cleared or replaced.
-Larger stents can also be used to keep parts of the small intestine open if they are in danger of being blocked by the cancer.

 Bypass surgery